2-Coatl/threat-modeling/docs/standards/engineering-ruleset.md

     └── webpack/    # Build configuration and tooling
 ```

-*Create `frontend/` directories as needed when the web client evolves.
+*Create `ui/` directories as needed when the web client evolves.
 Backend
-Flask blueprints live inside `dashboard/` and should expose narrow interfaces to
+Flask blueprints live inside `api/` and should expose narrow interfaces to
-frontend bundles via REST endpoints.*
+UI bundles via REST endpoints.*

 ## 3. Naming Conventions